sbomer/features/design_proposal.md

 - `System.Resources.ResourceReader.AllowCustomResourceTypes`
 - `System.Runtime.InteropServices.Marshal.IsBuiltInComSupported`

-These can be by passing feature settings when trimming.
+These can be set by passing feature settings when trimming.
 For example, to enable one but disable the other:

 ```xml
 <PropertyGroup>